What is it?

 You may also experience some soreness after the treatment -

 This will depend on the individual problem, how long you've had it, how bad it is and how many areas and tissues are affected.
 Whilst every patient reacts differently, your chiropractor will be able to advise you on your likely recovery time.
 In most cases you will feel a definite change for the better early on in your treatment plan.
 Most patients do express feeling 'better' or 'lighter' after just one or two treatments, but in general, the longer you've had it, the longer it will take to get better.
-Your commitment to the recommended treatment plan, home exercises and any diet or lifestyle adjustments will also determine your treatment outcome and your long term benefits from chiropractic care.
+Your commitment to the recommended treatment plan, home exercises, and any postural and lifestyle adjustments will also determine your treatment outcome and your long term benefits from chiropractic care.

 The frequency and the amount of treatment you require depend on several factors: